Yuri Shymko: International experience

 In 1988, Shymko was appointed by the Government of Canada to serve on the Federal Immigration and Refugee Board (1988–1993).

 In August 1991, as president of the Ukrainian World Congress, he urged the Canadian government to recognize the newly independent country of Ukraine.
 Shymko, who was still a member of the refugee board, was admonished by the board chairman that such lobbying activities placed him in a conflict of interest and were incompatible with his duties as a member of the board.
 Shymko argued that his participation with the UWC was as an unpaid volunteer and that he had asked to not participate in any refugee claims from the former Soviet Union.
 Shymko said, "If I'm in contravention of the law, I would have been told a long time ago."

 Between 1999 and 2004, Shymko served as an election observer for several Presidential and Parliamentary elections in Ukraine.
 He is an expert on Ukraine's Crimea region, having been responsible for overseeing the OSCE's Long-term Observer Mission in Crimea during the 2002 parliamentary elections in Ukraine.

 In 2007, Shymko was appointed for a three-year term by the Stephen Harper government to the Employment Insurance Board of Referees.
 In 2010, his appointment was extended until June 26, 2013.

-In November 2013, he was elected President of an international coordinating body for NGO's, the International Council in Support of Ukraine (ICSU), which is headquartered in Toronto, Canada.
+In November 2013, he was elected President of an international coordinating body for NGOs, the International Council in Support of Ukraine (ICSU), which is headquartered in Toronto, Canada.